wodby/docs/docs/troubleshooting.md

 ```
 If not, follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-12-04") to add swap (Ubuntu).

+Also, the N/A status may be caused by a hanged wodby agent container, see [how you can restart it](infrastructure/cli.md#restarting-wodby-agent).

 If you still have the problem please contact Wodby support team.

 ## Cannot connect server